In this in-depth travel guide, I will be covering everything you need to know about backpacking Ho Chi Minh City.

 It also has a balcony where you can watch the everyday lives of Vietnamese people.
 The kitchen is fully stocked with everything you need to cook at home, but in case you don’t feel like cooking, there is an amazing noodle restaurant on the first floor.

 1. Visit the Reunification Palace

-The most significant sight to visit in HCMC is definitely the Reunification Palace.
+The most significant place to visit in Ho Chi Minh is definitely the Reunification Palace.
 Formerly the presidential palace for South Vietnam, this is where Saigon fell to the north in what marked the end of the war.
 The tank that crashed into the gate is actually on display here.

 It still looks like the 1960s inside the palace.
 Supposedly, they left the place exactly as it was when the war ended.
 Exploring the Reunification Palace is an interesting experience, and definitely one of the top things to do in Ho Chi Minh City.

 Joining a free walking tour is a great way to get to know any city you visit.
 They seem to be just about everywhere these days, and Ho Chi Minh City is no different.

 Saigon Free Walking Tours has a variety of options to choose from, so sign up and see the city with the help of a friendly local guide.

 Visiting the War Remnant Museum is a very somber and, at times, depressing experience, but a must do when backpacking Ho Chi Minh City.
 They call it the American War here for obvious reasons, and this 3-story museum is packed full of exhibits detailing the horrors of this gruesome conflict.

 Not surprisingly, the information in the museum is one-sided.
 It’s a bit similar to the Hanoi Hilton in that regard.
 Outside of the building, you can see a bunch of American military equipment, including tanks, jets, and helicopters.